eclipse-keyple/keyple-util-java-lib/README.md

-# Keyple Java Utils
+# Keyple Java Util

 ## Overview

-The **Keyple Utils** Java library contains various utilities classes.
+The **Keyple Util** Java library contains various utilities classes.

 This library **should not be imported explicitly** because it's imported by transitivity by the main libraries.